The simplicity of Housing First

 People are provided with adequate and appropriate support services in their home such as healthcare, training, employment opportunities and social inclusion.
 Whatever level of ongoing support needed, is provided.

 People with alcohol or other drug addictions can access housing.
 Unlike Housing First, many other housing models require a transitional period in a care environment that may also require a period of abstinence from alcohol and/or other drugs.
 Most Housing First models do not require this and people will be able to access housing regardless of their substance use issues.
-In the first instance there will be support to try to manage it better and over the longer term, support to understand it, reduce or even to cease it.
-There is evidence accumulating that once people are in a stable housing situation they are in a better position to try and tackle their addictions.
+Evidence shows that once people are in a stable housing situation they are in a better position to try and tackle their addictions.